Sonicrypt/.github/profile/README.md

 1. The seller generates a QR code using the Sonicrypt app.
 2. The buyer scans the QR code using their wallet app.
 3. The buyer sends the payment to the seller.
-4. The Sonicrypt device plays a sound and lights up when the payment is confirmed and finalized.
+4. The Sonicrypt device plays a sound and lights up when the payment is confirmed.
-5. The seller can then provide the product to the buyer.
+5. The seller provides the product to the buyer.
 6. The transaction is complete.

 #### How it Works

 1. The Sonicrypt device connects to the blockchain network (Solana) websocket to listen for account changes.
-2. The device listens to the account changes of the seller's wallet address.
+2. It listens to changes in the seller's wallet address.
-3. When the Sonicrypt device detects a change in the seller's wallet address, it retrieves the last transaction signature.
+3. When a change is detected, it retrieves the last transaction signature.
-4. The device then fetches the transaction details using the transaction signature.
+4. It fetches the transaction details using the signature.
 5. If the transaction is successful, the Sonicrypt device plays a sound and lights up.

 ### 2. Sonicrypt App

-The Sonicrypt App is a mobile application that allows users to connect and configure their Sonicrypt devices seamlessly.
-It serves as a convenient interface for interacting with the device and managing various aspects of the crypto transaction process.
+The Sonicrypt App is a mobile application that allows users to connect and configure their Sonicrypt devices.
+It serves as an interface for interacting with the device and managing aspects of the crypto transaction process.

 #### Tech Stack